Sublime-Instincts/LSP-prisma/README.md

 ## Reporting issues.

 This package is just a wrapper around the [Prisma Language Tools](https://github.com/prisma/language-tools/tree/main/packages/language-server).
 If you face any issues, you can verify to see if the same issue occurs in VS Code.
-If it does, it's an issue with the language tools and an issue shoulb be filed with them.
+If it does, it's an issue with the language server and an issue should be filed with them.

-Please follow the issue template that has been setup while reporting any bug(s) (So as to stay as organised as possible).
+Please follow the issue template that has been setup while reporting any bug(s) (So as to stay as organized as possible).

 ## Acknowledgements.

-This package won't exist without [LSP](https://packagecontrol.io/packages/LSP) & the [Prisma Language Tools](https://github.com/prisma/language-tools/tree/main/packages/language-server), so huge thanks to them for making working with prisma schema files easier !
+This package won't exist without [LSP](https://packagecontrol.io/packages/LSP) & the [Prisma Language Tools](https://github.com/prisma/language-tools/tree/main/packages/language-server), so huge thanks to them for the ST `LSP` package maintainers for bringing LSP capabilities to ST & the [Prisma Language Tools](https://github.com/prisma/language-tools/tree/main/packages/language-server) maintainers for making working with Prisma schema files easier !

 ## License
 The MIT License (MIT)